-Roselle Tea, otherwise known as hibiscus tea or as I once heard and liked, "Nature's Lemsip".
-These are in season right now and can be turned into a tea by simmering them for 15-20 mins until the water turns red; roselles are used a natural food dye too.
-It's quite tart so I sweetened mine with a little honey.
+'Tis the season for roselles, otherwise known as hibiscus, which can be stewed and made into tea or as I once heard and liked, "Nature's Lemsip".
 Other interesting facts include their high levels of Vitamin C, calcium, antioxidants and uses in cancer treatment as well as a diuretic for those with water retention.
-Lesser known but equally positive is its cure for hangovers in Guatemala!
-Let's go holiday there!!!
+Lesser known but equally positive is its supposed cure for hangovers in Guatemala!
+Let's go holiday there!
 I know you can also make jams with the stuff - anyone else doing anything interesting with their roselles?
-These were the answers...
+Let us know!
+These are on sale now in most of the wet markets or you can buy organic ones from Eat FRESH.